top of page

 It’s that time of year when most state legislatures are wrapping up their work.
 This past year we have seen the good, the bad, and the ugly.

-It might be tempting to close the book on this chapter, but now is the time to evaluate your campaigns, see what worked and what didn’t, and start thinking about your plan for the next session.
+It might be tempting to close this chapter, but now is the time to evaluate your campaigns, see what worked and what didn’t, and start thinking about your plan for the next session.

 After you take some time to rest and rejuvenate, get your team together to review how you engaged and communicated with your members, donors, and other stakeholders in your efforts.